PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 - `msg_size` is the size of the message in bytes without the header.
 - `msg_type` defines the content, and is a single alphabet character.

-In practice, we include the `msg_size` and `msg_type` in each message definitions as the first 2 members, so the header `message_header_s` never gets used directly in most cases.
+In practice, we include the `msg_size` and `msg_type` in each message definitions as the first 2 members of different message definitions.

 :::note
-Messages described below are prefixed with the single alphabet that corresponds to it's `msg_type` in the beginning.
+Messages below are prefixed with the single alphabet that corresponds to it's `msg_type`.
 :::